aditya-bhuyan/dees-pages-workshop/README.md

 ## Instruction to start the *Hello Application* from scratch
 - Download the project zip file from [here](https://dell-edu-lab-store.s3.ap-south-1.amazonaws.com/repository/pages.zip) and extract it inside workspace folder
 - Create a repository in git with the name **pages**.
 Keep everything default, while creating the repository, don't change anything other than default.
-- Copy the *git remote add origin <repo address>*  and execute it in the directory
+- Copy the *git remote add origin <repo address>* command from the landing page and execute it in the directory
 - Create a build.gradle file with following content

 ```groovy